Dialing in espresso is the act of adjusting the amount of coffee, water pressure, and grind size to create the ideal shot of espresso.

 How Should Espresso Taste Like?

-A good espresso should provide a rich and satisfying sensory experience.
-With a harmony of sweetness, bitterness, and acidity, It should have a creamy, smooth texture with a rich, lasting crema on top.
+A good espresso should have a harmony of sweetness, bitterness, and acidity, It should have a creamy, smooth texture with a rich, lasting crema on top.
 The specific flavor notes could vary based on the coffee beans used and the brewing conditions.

 Why Does The Espresso Have No Crema?